akoen/clp-anki/README.md

     - '-c' generate a .csv file instead of an Anki deck (requires a filename).

 3. Import the `clp-output.apkg` file into Anki.
-4. In Anki under `Tolls -> Manage Note Types -> CLP Question -> Options` select `Create scalable images with dvisvgm`.
+4. In Anki under `Tools -> Manage Note Types -> CLP Question -> Options` select `Create scalable images with dvisvgm`.

 ## Features